lasersquad0/LogEngine2/README.md

     // this logger contains two sinks of File and Stdout types.
     // stdout with name 's2' sink is shared with Mainlogger above auto& second = LogEngine::GetLogger("SECOND");
-    second.Error("This message will be sent into three targets: file, console (stdout) and rotating file.");
+    second.Error("This message will be sent into three targets: file, console and rotating file.");
-    second.Warn("This message will be sent into two targets file and rotating file because console sink has Loglevel=Error");
+    second.Warn("This message will be sent into two targets file and rotating file");
 }
 ```